kinopio-club/kinopio-help/api/index.md

 urlPreviewFavicon     | `String`  | The url for the url preview favicon image urlPreviewTitle       | `String`  | The title displayed in the url preview urlPreviewDescription | `String`  | The description displayed in the line of the url preview.
 Because most sites stuff their description tags with SEO gibberish, descriptions are only displayed for whitelisted domains.
-Contact support to add a domain to the whitelist.
+Contact support to add a domain to the whitelist. urlPreviewErrorUrl    | `String`  | The last url that the preview failed on (could be a private or broken url).
+If this matches `urlPreviewUrl`, the url preview won't be created

 <a class="anchor" data-section="🍆" name="connections"></a>